pastifra/Continual_Nanodet/README.md

 ## Setup Config file

-Before training you need to setup the training cfg file!
+Before training you need to set up the training cfg file!

 To do so:
 - Open [cfg/VOC.yml](eclod/cfg/VOC.yml)